maximzaika/Algorithms/README.md

-# Algorithms
+# Coding Exercises Based on Algorithms

 Solutions to tasks from Leetcode

-# List of Algorithms and Languages
+# List

 | #    | Description                                    | Languages          | Link                                                                          |
 | ---- | ---------------------------------------------- | ------------------ | ----------------------------------------------------------------------------- |